wubuku/aptos-constantinople/README.md

 #### Get Resource Account Address

-Our contracts use a separate resource account to hold information of articles and comments.
+Our contracts use a separate resource account to hold game information.

 You can get the address of this resource account by using the following command: